Icika-max/Find-Restaurant-app-project/README.md

 # Login page

-.
-Brief intro
+1. Brief intro
-.
-After following the above instructions(To run this application locally) and was successful ;
+2. After following the above instructions(To run this application locally) and was successful ;
-.
-For the username field input anything you wish. eg 'jimax' .
-For password input anything you wish. eg '78tr3478gqe78b78bvyvbqbb5bvqebv7' .
-Click on login
+3. For the username field input anything you wish. eg 'jimax'
+4. For password input anything you wish. eg '78tr3478gqe78b78bvyvbqbb5bvqebv7'
+5. Click on login
-.Incase you experience an error check your network connection and try again.
+6. Incase you experience an error check your network connection and try again.

 # Contributing to Find-Restaurant-app-project